McDegens-DAO/McSwap/README.md

 • runs after jup_sync but can also be run directly

-Any tokens in the config/tokens.js file with "cmc":"0" will be checked and updated if listed on CMC.
+Any tokens in the config/tokens.js file with "cmc":"0" will be checked and the CMC ID will be added if the token is listed on CMC.
+You can sync the CMC IDs using the following command.
 ```php
 php public_html/rpc/cmc_sync.php
 ```